16 – 1960s: An Overview

 LBJ backed his VP Hubert Humphrey of Minnesota for the Democratic nomination, sort of.
 He bugged Humphrey along with Republican Richard Nixon, privately hoping that Nelson Rockefeller would win the GOP nomination.
 Humphrey controlled the Democratic establishment votes of unions and minorities and pledged to stay the course in Vietnam since most blue-collar union Democrats still supported the war.
 An Israeli-born Jordanian terrorist named Sirhan Sirhan shot Bobby Kennedy the night he won the California primary, throwing the race into disarray.
 The Arab assassin objected to Kennedy’s pledge to send arms to Israel.
 Robert Kennedy was influential in the civil rights movement and fight against organized crime.
 His son, Robert F. Kennedy, Jr., later morphed from an environmental lawyer into an influential anti-vaxxer and Anthony Fauci conspiracy theorist during COVID-19 (AP).

 Even before Bobby Kennedy’s death, Democrats were divided over whether or not to court the vote of young protesters and radicals.
 Doing so threatened to alienate the blue-collar union workers and farmers who’d formed the party base since the New Deal and before.
 In 1968, anti-war protestors crashed the party (so to speak) at the Democrats’ nominating convention in Chicago but ran into another type of Democrat: the aforementioned, old-time machine boss and Mayor Richard J. Daley.
 Daley’s police relished the opportunity to crush some hippie skull while the kids camping in Grant Park trained for their impending showdown by doing Tai Chi.
 Three days of street brawls ensued as Daley issued a great Freudian slip to the press: “Our police aren’t here to create disorder, we’re here to maintain disorder.”
 His simple order to the police was “club, then gas.”
-The chaos eventually spilled out onto the floor of the convention himself, embarrassing the Democrats and sending a disorganized message to the electorate.
+The chaos eventually spilled out onto the floor of the convention itself, embarrassing the Democrats and sending a disorganized message to the electorate.
 The Democratic Party has long been a sort of cobbled-together mosaic of various groups but, during and after Chicago, they were especially divided between the “hairs” and “cigars” (young liberals and protestors vs. blue collars and old union/party bosses).

 The chaos of the Democrats’ 1968 convention helped convince both parties to make their primaries binding rather than just serving as popularity polls, as was then the case in many states.
 Since the 1970s, both parties have avoided open (or brokered) conventions, instead deciding ahead of time who their candidates are through the primary system (the closest exception was the Democrats in 1980).
 This makes for boring summer conventions — infomercials mainly with lame theme songs, too many balloons, and miniature flag-waving delegates in straw boater hats (Styrofoam™ for those on a budget) — but they avoid the danger of unpredictability and make the primaries more important.
 The important part of today’s conventions is the behind-closed-doors hammering out of the party’s platform, or bullet-points of ideas and stances on various topics that they pledge to fight for if elected (the GOP’s 2020 convention was the first ever to have no platform other than loyalty to their nominee, Trump).
 Also, younger speakers can gain national exposure that helps them get nominated themselves in the future (e.g., Ronald Reagan in ’64 & ’76 > ’80, Bill Clinton in ’88 > ’92, and Barack Obama in ’04 > ’08).